Singular Control in a Cash Management Model with Ambiguity: Affine Perpetual Holding Costs

 \section{Affine Perpetual Holding Costs}

-Under some additional assumptions, it is often possible to write down conditions that are easier to check under which a solution to the problem can be found.
+Under some additional assumptions, it is often possible to write down sufficient conditions that are easier to check.
 In order to pursue this program, we first derive an expression for the perpetual holding costs of the \emph{uncontrolled} process.
-First we let $\hat{\varphi}_{\pm\kappa}$ and $\check{\varphi}_{\pm\kappa}$ denote the increasing and decreasing solutions to the ordinary differential equation (ODE)
+First we let $\hat{\varphi}_{\pm\kappa}$ and $\check{\varphi}_{\pm\kappa}$ denote the increasing and decreasing \emph{fundamental} solutions to the ordinary differential equation (ODE)

 respectively.
 Here $\theta^{\pm\kappa}$ is the density generator $\theta^{\pm\kappa}(x)=\pm\kappa$, all $x\in E$.
-The measure generated by $\theta^{\pm\kappa}$ is denoted by $\Pp^{\pm\kappa}$.
+The measure generated by $\theta^{\pm\kappa}$ is denoted by $\Pp^{\pm\kappa}_x$.
 We normalize $\hat{\varphi}_{\pm\kappa}(0)=\check{\varphi}_{\pm\kappa}(0)=1$, and denote

 where we assume that $f_{\pm\kappa}$ is affine in $x$.
 We summarize our assumptions on $X^0$ for future reference.

 \begin{assumption} The process $X^0$ is such that \begin{enumerate} \item the present value of its expected evolution is affine in its current state, i.e.